tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Closing the browser will not shut down the server.
 You can reopen the previous address and the :ref:`notebook_app` will be redisplayed.
-In addition, each notebook has an "execution engine" (called the :ref:`kernel`) that is started when the notebook is opened.
-The :ref:`dashboard` allows shutting-down notebook :ref:`kernels <kernel>` or opening new notebooks.

 You can run many copies of the :ref:`notebook_app` and they will show up at a similar address (only the number after ":", which is the port,